ATP 507 Emergency Care of Athletic Injuries

 ATP 533 Clinical Experience III

 Application and assessment of clinical proficiencies is emphasized specific to strength and conditioning and rehabilitation management of patients.
-In addition, this course is designed to prepare students for their final clinical practical examination to allow progression to their final semester.

 ATP 534 Clinical Experience IV